substratusai/kubeai/README.md

   lingo.substratus.ai/max-replicas: "3" # needs to be string
 EOF
 ```

 Notice how the deployment has 0 replicas.
 That's fine because Lingo
 will automatically scale the embedding model server from 0 to 1
 once there is an incoming HTTP request.

 By default, the proxy is only accessible within the Kubernetes cluster.
-To access it from your local machine, set up a port forward:
+To access it from your local machine, set up a port forward.

 ```bash
 kubectl port-forward svc/lingo 8080:80
 ```

-In a separate terminal watch the pods:
+In a separate terminal watch the pods.

 ```bash
 watch kubectl get pods
 ```

-Get embeddings by using the OpenAI compatible HTTP API:
+Get embeddings by using the OpenAI compatible HTTP API.

 ```bash
 curl http://localhost:8080/v1/embeddings \
   -H "Content-Type: application/json" \